-- 1. Plan of Study Requirements for Student Entering Ph.D. program with BA/BS in Communication.
-(A Bachelor's degree from an accredited institution is required for admission into the doctoral program.)
-Minimum pre-dissertation coursework totals 48 credits. - a.
-COMM 700 Introduction to Graduate Study in Communication (3 credits) (Required in first semester). - b.
-Theory Requirement.
-3 credits.
-Students must complete one of the following (a second theory course is strongly recommended): - 1) COMM 602 Communication Theory - 2) COMM630 Seminar in Public Relations Management - 3) COMM 652 Contemporary Rhetorical Theory - c.
+- 1) COMM 602 Communication Theory - 2) COMM 630 Seminar in Public Relations Management - 3) COMM 652 Contemporary Rhetorical Theory - c.
 Methods and Foundations Requirement.
-12 credits.
-Students must complete 6 credits through classroom instruction, in one of the following sequences: - 1) Quantitative: COMM 702 and COMM 703.
-(Prerequisites to COMM 702 such as COMM 600 cannot be used to satisfy the 12-hour requirement.
-Additional coursework may be required depending upon preparation in statistics.) - 2) Historical/Critical: COMM 711 and COMM 712. - 3) Qualitative: COMM 714 and COMM 715. - 4) 6 additional credits in methods/foundations credits within or outside department. - d.
+12 credits. - 1) Quantitative: COMM 701, plus nine additional credits in quantitative methods and statistics. - 2) Historical/Critical: COMM 711 and COMM 712, plus six additional credits in methods and foundations. - 3) Qualitative: COMM 714 and COMM 715, plus six additional credits in methods and foundations. - d.
 Cognate Area Outside Department.
 6 credits.
 Contributes to later dissertation research.
 Typically drawn from single academic discipline.
 May be drawn from coherent combination of disciplines with Advisory Committee approval. - e.
 Area of Specialization.
 15 credits. - f.
 Optional courses.
 9 credits. - g.
 At least 24 credits should be taken from the Department of Communication and 24 credits should be numbered 600 or higher.

-Students must maintain a B or better (including B-) for courses that are required.

-- 2. Plan of Study Requirements for Student Entering Ph.D. program with M.A. in Communication.
+Students must maintain a B or better (including B-) for courses that are required. - 2.
+Plan of Study Requirements for Student Entering Ph.D. program with M.A. in Communication.
 (A Master's degree from an accredited institution is required for admission into the doctoral program.)
 Minimum pre-dissertation coursework totals 27 credits. - a.
 Methods and Foundations Requirement.
-12 credits.
-Students must complete 6 credits through one of the following sequences: - 1) Quantitative: COMM 702 and COMM 703.
-(Prerequisites to COMM 702 such as COMM 600 cannot be used to satisfy the 12-hour requirement.
-Additional coursework may be required depending upon preparation in statistics.) - 2) Historical/Critical: COMM 711 and COMM 712. - 3) Qualitative: COMM 714 and COMM 715. - 4) 6 additional credits in methods/foundations credits within or outside department. - b.
-Cognate Area Outside Department.
+12 credits. - 1) Quantitative: COMM 701, plus nine additional credits in quantitative methods and statistics. - 2) Historical/Critical: COMM 711 and COMM 712, plus six additional credits in methods and foundations. - 3) Qualitative: COMM 714 and COMM 715, plus six additional credits in methods and foundations. - Cognate Area Outside Department.
 6 credits.
 Contributes to later dissertation research.
 Typically drawn from single academic discipline.
 May be drawn from coherent combination of disciplines with Advisory Committee approval. - c.
 Area of Specialization.
 9 credits. - d.
 Students must maintain a B or better (including B-) for courses that are required.

-Minimum coursework specification assumes that a student with an M.A. in Communication has successfully undertaken courses that are functionally equivalent to the following: (a) an introduction to graduate study, (b) a theory course in communication, (c) two courses related to the student's general area of research interest.
+^{}Minimum coursework specification assumes that a student with an M.A. in Communication has successfully undertaken courses that are functionally equivalent to the following: (a) an introduction to graduate study, (b) a theory course in communication, (c) two courses related to the student's general area of research interest.